Living in Akasaka

 Many foreign companies establish their head offices here and many embassies, including the American embassy, can also be found here.

-Hotel-like large scale tower apartments are also concentrated in this area.
+Hotel-like large scale tower apartments are also concentrated in this area and there are also many luxury rental apartments for foreigners.

 Only a step away from the street and behind Tokyo Midtown, is a quiet high class residential area with low-rise apartments called Hikawacho.
 The cityscape is full of green and with a rich history centered around the Hikawa Shrine.